mosahle7/Obsidian-Notes/Generative AI with LLMs/Week-3.md

 Not effective for generative decoder models, more effective for encoder only models, such as BERT, that have a lot of representation redundancy.

 Not reducing model size.

 **Post-Training Quantization (PTQ):**

+Transforms model weights to a lower precision representation (16 bit FP/ 8 bit FP)

+Can be applied to weights or both weights and activation layers.

+Requires extra calibration step to statistically capture dynamic range of original parameter values.

+Sometimes small percentage reduction in model evaluation metrics.

+**Pruning:**